 From $245 per day, drive the motherlode of all classics.
-Thoroughly original and in superb condition, our 1975 Alfa Romeo Spider S2 for hire, is resplendent in period lemon ‘n lime and ripe for driving with zest around our Mediterranean style vineyards and twisting coastal roads.
+Thoroughly original and in superb condition, our 1975 Alfa Romeo Spider Series 2 for hire, is resplendent in period lemon ‘n lime and ripe for driving with zest around our Mediterranean style vineyards and twisting coastal roads.
 She may be a classic, but with nearly new seats and folding fabric roof, you’ll be amply comfortable as you enjoy an iconic motoring pleasure available to very few.

 Features and Specification

 - Oh, a wooden steering wheel…

 Ride = Bouncy!

 - Seats 2

 - Note: Difficult for drivers over 6 foot!

 - Boot space roof up = 100 x 65 x 33 (cm LWH)

 - Boot space roof down = as above

 - Also significant storage space on rear seats